smart-edge-open/epcforedge/ngc/test/auto-test/readme.txt

 Before running test script make sure:
  1. Curl with http2 support is installed.
  2. Appropriate values are setted in config file.
- 3. NEF server is reachable from testing machine [Some time proxy might cause issue]
+ 3. AF/NEF server is reachable from testing machine [Some time proxy might cause issue]

 To run a test script just execute it